What’s the best use for your extra cash?

 This tactic can reduce the amount of interest that accrues by thousands of dollars over the life of your loan.
-It can also shorten your loan’s term by several years.
+It can also shorten your loan term by several years.

 - With accelerated payments, you send extra money to your lender or loan servicer once or more each year

-- You need to indicate that these additional dollars must be applied toward your principal
+- You should indicate these additional dollars must be applied toward your principal (not future interest)

-- This strategy will decrease the interest that accrues on your mortgage in the future, truncating your loan’s term and enabling you to pay off your loan more quickly
+- This strategy will decrease the interest that accrues on your mortgage in the future, reducing your loan’s term and enabling you to pay off your loan more quickly

 “By either making more than the minimum repayment amount each month or making more frequent payments, you can reduce the loan principal faster,” says Barker.